This post contains affiliate links, which means I might make a small commission if you make a purchase. This does not affect your cost. Thank you!

 As a mom of three young kids (ages 6, 4, and 2), I always consider how realistic the curriculum is to implement in a household full of littles.
 Adding Thinking Skills for Tests: Early Learning to our homeschool day was seamless!

 I like how Thinking Skills for Tests reinforced the habit of attention for my boys.
 They quickly realized that if they didn’t listen carefully to my verbal directions, then they would struggle to find the correct answer.
 Through the book, they learned about patterns, sequencing, classifying, the process of elimination, and more.

 If you’re interested in learning about Critical Thinking Co. and their curriculum, be sure to check out their special offers page.
 You can download free PDFs with math puzzles and critical thinking puzzles.

-You can check out more reviews of Critical Thinking Co. products from other homeschooling families by clicking on the image below.
+If you enjoyed our Thinking Skills for Tests review, you can check out more reviews of Critical Thinking Co. products from other homeschooling families by clicking on the image below.

 Great review Laura!!!